MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/01-Wallet Details/how-to-get-multichain-activity-of-an-address.md

 In order to get the chain activity, Moralis provides you a [getWalletActiveChains](/web3-data-api/evm/reference/wallet-api/get-chain-activity-by-wallet) endpoint to do so.

 To use the `getWalletActiveChains` endpoint, you'll primarily need the parameter `address`.
-Optionally, you can also specify the parameter `chains` to filter the activity for specific blockchain networks.
+Optionally, you can also specify the `chains` parameter to filter the activity for specific blockchain networks.

 :::tip
-Providing the `chains` parameter is optional.
-This endpoint primarily requires the `address` parameter.
-If you choose not to specify `chains`, the endpoint will return activity across all supported chains for the given address.
+The `chains` parameter in this endpoint is optional.
+By default, if you don't specify a `chains` value, the endpoint will provide the activity for the Ethereum chain.
+To get insights into the activity across all supported chains, please ensure to include the respective chain identifiers in the `chains` parameter.
 :::

 Once you've obtained the `address` you can copy the following code: